kbrbe/.github/profile/README.md

 Open Source projects together with partnering institutions can be found here

 * The **KBR Data Science Lab** together with the Free University of Brussels (VUB): https://github.com/DSL-KBR
-* The Belgian authority file and metadata platform **MetaBelgica** together with other Belgian Federal Scientific Institutes: _coming soon_
+* The Belgian authority file and metadata platform **MetaBelgica** together with other Belgian Federal Scientific Institutes: https://github.com/metabelgica